Chicago takes to the air

 Municipal Airport was renamed Midway in 1949 in honor of the famous World War II battle in which combat airplanes played a key role.
 Postwar prosperity and the advent of the classic propeller-driven airliners like the Lockheed Constellation and DC-6 pushed Chicago’s passenger numbers in the mid-1950s ever upward—nearly seven times what they had been a decade earlier.

 By the 1950s, however, the neighborhood around what was now Midway Airport was no longer on the fringe of the city, and further expansion was not feasible.
 Longer runways and more commodious ground facilities were needed to accommodate the new passenger jets then coming into service; to provide them, the city elected to build a new and larger airport at the Orchard Place Airport northwest of the city.
-Orchard Place had been the site of a massive assembly plant and airfield constructed in 1942–3 where the Douglas Aircraft Company assembled C-4 military transport aircraft.
+Orchard Place had been the site of a massive assembly plant and airfield constructed in 1942–43 where the Douglas Aircraft Company assembled C-4 military transport aircraft.
 The airfield was known as Orchard Place Airport/Douglas Field, after the farming community that was buried beneath it.
-Sold to the City after the war, the facility—now simply Orchard Place Airport—was to become the site of the city’s new and improved civil airport.
+Sold to the City of Chicago after the war, the facility—now simply Orchard Place Airport—was to become the site of the city’s new and improved civil airport.